 A Closed Cycle Humanitarian System

-In his lecture Dr. Becker’s discussed the topic of the fugitive camp and its various issues relating to food, water, sanitation, shelter, and medical care.
+In his lecture Dr. Becker’s discussed the topic on fugitive camps and the various issues relating to food, water, sanitation, shelter and medical care.
 Since fugitive camps are always a result of an immediate mortality event, it is difficult to pre-design a system with consideration for each camp’s specific needs.
-Rather, the solution must be thought of as an aftermath.
+In result, many solutions are thoughts during disaster aftermaths.

 One of the things that struck me the most during the lecture was when Dr. Becker explained how refugee camps can last a few generations or even a life time.
 Perhaps it is also for the notion that a refugee camp being a “camp” rather than a “settlement”, that when the general public is thinking about contributing to the refugee camps, most donations were done in consideration that the camp is short term.

-For example, as a class we brainstormed the design of the bathroom.
-Most concepts raised were not meant to be used for a long time such as using a bucket or digging a big hole in the ground, but no one mentioned the idea of establishing a toilet system.
+This is clear even during class when we brainstormed about the design of the fugitive camp bathroom.
+Most concepts raised such as using a bucket or digging a big hole in the ground were not meant to be used long term.
+No one mentioned the idea of establishing a toilet system.
 Also, even though people donate food to the refugee camps from all over the world, few talks about the possibility of helping the camp to grow or raise their own food.

-Another problem that lies within the donation system is that the products that are given to the camps are often items that needed to be disposed, which results in either the product being too fragile, useless, or dangerous to the human body.
-Some examples were given such as the plastic buckets that are used to carry water in one of the camps.
-These containers although works but were most likely used to carry gasoline or other dangerous chemicals before they were donated.
-Many medicines are also donated under the condition of being close to or after its expiring date.
+Another problem that lies within the donation system is that the products given to the camps are often items needed to be disposed, which results in either the product being too fragile, useless, or dangerous to the human body.
+Some examples were given such as the plastic buckets that are used to carry water.
+Although they work as containers, these buckets were most likely used to carry gasoline or other dangerous chemicals before being donated.
+Many medicines are also donated under the condition of being close to or after its expiration date.

-It seems that the refugee camp have always been seen as something that requires constant help and supplies.
-This also leads itself to become a legit trash disposable system for the people who have too many resources.
+Since refugee camp have always been seen as something that requires constant help and supplies, this also leads itself to become a legit trash disposable system for the people who have too many resources.
 Being aware of this situation, how can we change this as designers?

 One of the things that struck me the most during the lecture was when Dr. Becker explained how refugee camps can last a few generations or even a life time.
 Perhaps it is also for the notion that a refugee camp being a “camp” rather than a “settlement”, that when the general public is thinking about contributing to the refugee camps, most donations were done in consideration that the camp is short term.

-For example, as a class we brainstormed the design of the bathroom.
-Most concepts raised were not meant to be used for a long time such as using a bucket or digging a big hole in the ground, but no one mentioned the idea of establishing a toilet system.
+This is clear even during class when we brainstormed about the design of the fugitive camp bathroom.
+Most concepts raised such as using a bucket or digging a big hole in the ground were not meant to be used long term.
+No one mentioned the idea of establishing a toilet system.
 Also, even though people donate food to the refugee camps from all over the world, few talks about the possibility of helping the camp to grow or raise their own food.

-Another problem that lies within the donation system is that the products that are given to the camps are often items that needed to be disposed, which results in either the product being too fragile, useless, or dangerous to the human body.
-Some examples were given such as the plastic buckets that are used to carry water in one of the camps.
-These containers although works but were most likely used to carry gasoline or other dangerous chemicals before they were donated.
-Many medicines are also donated under the condition of being close to or after its expiring date.
+Another problem that lies within the donation system is that the products given to the camps are often items needed to be disposed, which results in either the product being too fragile, useless, or dangerous to the human body.
+Some examples were given such as the plastic buckets that are used to carry water.
+Although they work as containers, these buckets were most likely used to carry gasoline or other dangerous chemicals before being donated.
+Many medicines are also donated under the condition of being close to or after its expiration date.

-It seems that the refugee camp have always been seen as something that requires constant help and supplies.
-This also leads itself to become a legit trash disposable system for the people who have too many resources.
+Since refugee camp have always been seen as something that requires constant help and supplies, this also leads itself to become a legit trash disposable system for the people who have too many resources.
 Being aware of this situation, how can we change this as designers?

 Sunday, November 2, 2008